UBC-MDS/DSCI_522_group-307/README.md

 __Note__
 - __Running `make clean` followed by `make all` will take up to an hour and consume all available processors__
 - __For the purpose of this milestone submission, `make clean_light` will only remove files that do not trigger the time-consuming scripts, but will demonstrate correct use of the Makefile__
-- __if using a Windows OS, it appears that downloading a local copy of the repo and running `make clean_light` followed by `make all`, runs all of the scripts in the pipeline (this is not the case for Linux or MacOS systems)__
+- __If using a Windows OS, it appears that downloading a local copy of the repo and running `make clean_light` followed by `make all`, runs all of the scripts in the pipeline (this is not the case for Linux or MacOS)__

 __1. Using Docker__

-_these instructions rely on running the commands in a unix shell (ex terminal or Git Bash)_
+_These instructions rely on running the commands in a unix shell (e.g. Terminal or Git Bash)_

 To replicate the analysis, install [Docker](https://www.docker.com/get-started).
 Then clone this GitHub repository and run the following command at the command line/terminal from the root directory of this project:

-_Note: append the command `sudo` if running a linux os_
+_Note: append the command `sudo` if running a Linux os_

 ```
 docker run --rm -v /$(pwd):/home/incomelevelpredictor/ evhend/dsci522incomelevelpredictor make -C /home/incomelevelpredictor/ clean